ioBroker/ioBroker.admin/README.md

 - %native_someField% - get someField from `native` of this adapter instance

 ## Scheduled restart
-Some adapters re not stable or connection disappear after one or two days.
+Some adapters are not stable or connection disappear after one or two days.
 To fix this there is a scheduled restart setting.
 To activate scheduled restart just define CRON condition when to restart adapter.